 I like it as it rejects choreography and this will be the make point for criticism.
 Not self conscious and slightly showing competitive showing off.

-Femisurp.
-After many months of poor service the girls were up in arms.
+After many months of poor breakfast in bed service the girls were up in arms.
 Look out.

 Any excuses for this will come with a long explaination which I am very good at.

 Better not to explain them jim.
 Oh go on then.
 It is about the representation of women as objects of desire, they choose that for themselves and the guilty staidly presented men found this too much for this town.
-The image being an opportunity to show casual male dominance without the purported excess cash and power to hold back any longer what is in fact not a loving relationship between the sexes but a deep bond of mutual escapism.
-If you can’t give them what they want then they will look like this some day.
+The image being an opportunity to show casual male dominance without the purported excess cash and power is not true.
+It is a relationship of nature and nurture, gifted and made.

 The Albatross.
 The first graphic novel I read after all the Marvel and Look and Learn stuff of childhood had an island in the sea which was the centre of the world.

 Startled Squirrel.
 Felt tip as this is easy to use when you have a theme in mind so will make less mistakes than when wanting to copy or do a real landscape.
 Go with the flow.

 The office of Arthur Bright.
 In a semi informal meeting with Stella Marz they are comfortably half removed from the urban complex outside and can imagine only the river Onongaga is passing outside.
 They know a lot about Steelton and have the common fraternity of the Town Hall as their code and background.
 She is the Dark Lady of the title of the book I think but the machine of writing is rather odd here, captivating but quite foreign to me any of what is actually being assumed.